 - INTERNAL AUDIT: Also known as ISO:27001 Pre-Audit; here, security experts ensure whether the implemented controls and processes are being followed within the organization.
 These tests check the level at which ISO 27001 has been implemented and its adaptation in the organization.

 - CERTIFICATION: This process is carried out by independent auditors and not by the implementer.
 The security professionals bring in the auditor for the process of certification.
-Thus, taking care of the end to end process from scope determination to certification, hence, easing the process for the client.
+Thus, taking care of the end-to-end process from scope determination to certification, hence, easing the process for the client.

-These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secure manner without worrying about abiding the law.
+These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secure manner without worrying about abiding by the law.